awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 **Important**
 When you replicate objects that are encrypted with AWS KMS, the AWS KMS request rate doubles in the source Region and increases in the destination Region by the same amount\.
 These increased call rates to AWS KMS are due to the way that data is re\-encrypted using the customer master key \(CMK\) that you define for the replication destination Region\.
 AWS KMS has a request rate limit that is per calling account per Region\.
 For information about the limit defaults, see [AWS KMS Limits \- Requests per Second: Varies](https://docs.aws.amazon.com/kms/latest/developerguide/limits.html#requests-per-second) in the *AWS Key Management Service Developer Guide*\.
 If your current Amazon S3 PUT object request rate during replication is more than half the default AWS KMS rate limit for your account, we recommend that you request an increase to your AWS KMS request rate limit\.
 To request an increase, create a case in the AWS Support Center at [Contact Us](https://aws.amazon.com/contact-us/)\.
 For example, suppose that your current PUT object request rate is 1,000 requests per second and you use AWS KMS to encrypt your objects\.
 In this case, we recommend that you ask AWS Support to increase your AWS KMS rate limit to 2,500 requests per second, in both your source and destination Regions \(if different\), to ensure that there is no throttling by AWS KMS\.
 To see your PUT object request rate in the source bucket, view `PutRequests` in the Amazon CloudWatch request metrics for Amazon S3\.
-For information about viewing CloudWatch metrics, see [How Do I Configure Request Metrics for an S3 Bucket?](configure-metrics.md)
+For information about viewing CloudWatch metrics, see [How do I configure request metrics for an S3 Bucket?](configure-metrics.md)

    Choose **Next**\.